phamvanhung2e123/switch_point/README.md

 If you'd like to use those methods, send it to `Model.switch_point_proxy.model_for_connection`.

 ## Internals
-There's a proxy which holds two connections: readonly one and writable one.
+There's a proxy which holds two connections: slave one and writable one.
-A proxy has a thread-local state indicating the current mode: readonly or writable.
+A proxy has a thread-local state indicating the current mode: slave or writable.

 Each ActiveRecord model refers to a proxy.
 `ActiveRecord::Base.connection` is hooked and delegated to the referred proxy.

-When the writable connection is requested to execute destructive query, the readonly connection clears its query cache.
+When the writable connection is requested to execute destructive query, the slave connection clears its query cache.

 ![switch_point](https://gyazo.wanko.cc/switch_point.svg)